Managing modular contracts

 Shorter contracts will reduce the risk of factors beyond your control.

-At its core, modular procurement supports iterative development.
-This means that you are continuously improving, rather than merely hoping for perfection at some point in the future.
-Building a Minimal Viable Product (MVP) and learning from it ultimately results in a better product than the traditional approach of trying to build a more complex ideal project all at once.
+To do this modular procurement should model iterative software development practices.
+This means that you are continuously improving both the product and your process and delivering some customer value as soon as possible.
+Building a Minimal Viable Product (MVP) and learning from it ultimately results in a better product than the traditional approach of trying to scope out what an complex product without validated assumptions looks like all at once.

 Agile vendor pools are groups of vendors that have been pre-qualified to work on modular procurements.